PJA Series B Instructions to Authors

 c) Full names of all authors

-e) Running title (no more than 70 characters including spaces; it will be at the top of each odd-numbered printed page)
+e) Running title (no more than 70 characters, including spaces; it will be at the top of each odd-numbered printed page)

-g) Abstract (no more than 160 words; It must be written in one paragraph).
-The author should keep it in mind that the readers of this journal are spread across a wide range of natural science branches.
+g)Abstract (no more than 160 words; It must be written in one paragraph).
+The author should keep in mind that the readers of this journal are spread across a wide range of natural science branches.
 The abstract should be understandable by readers who are not specialists in the field covered by the manuscript.

 h) Keywords (up to 6; each keyword should be divided by commas)

-i) Non-standard abbreviation list (See Section 17.)
+i) Non-standard abbreviation list (See Section 18)

-j) The total word count and the word count of the abstract should be provided if the software used to prepare the manuscript allows. - 15.
-Manuscript organization
+j) The total word count and the word count of the abstract should be provided if the software used to prepare the manuscript allows.

-- Sections in the manuscript should have bold face headings.
+Sections in the manuscript should feature bold-faced headings.
 The text should start on a new line after the section heading.
-For subsections and sub-subsections, use bold and italic fonts respectively.
-The text should continue on the same line after headings in subsections and sub-subsections.
-Refer to a recent issue of the journal.
-The paper should be clearly written for diverse readers in different disciplines.The manuscript should be written in the following order:
+For subsections and sub-subsections, employ bold and italic fonts, respectively.
+The text should persist on the same line after headings in subsections and sub-subsections.
+For reference formatting, please consult a recent issue of the journal.
+Ensure the paper is clearly written to cater to diverse readers in various disciplines.
+The manuscript should be structured in the following order:

 a) Introduction